 Qualtrics Survey Software

 A system-wide site license for Qualtrics, WSU’s preferred survey tool, is available to all WSU faculty, staff and students, as recommended by a work group convened by the Provost’s Office.
-More information about using Qualtrics at WSU is located at the WSU Qualtrics website.
+More information about using Qualtrics at WSU is located at WSU’s Surveys website.